expo/expo/docs/pages/versions/unversioned/index.md

 ## Each Expo SDK version depends on a React Native version

-Every quarter there is a new Expo SDK release that typically updates to the latest stable version of React Native and includes a variety of bugfixes, features, and improvements to the Expo SDK.
+Every quarter there is a new Expo SDK release that typically updates to the latest stable version of React Native and includes a variety of bug fixes, features, and improvements to the Expo SDK.

 | Expo SDK Version | React Native Version |
 | ---------------- | -------------------- |